Progesterone and Pregnancy

 - Protects against arthritis and acts as an anti-inflammatory in reducing arthritic pain.

-Forms of progesterone
+Forms of the P4 hormone

-Progesterone can be given as an injection or vaginally in order to deliver the progesterone directly to the uterus.
-There appears to be no difference in the chances of becoming pregnant or continuing a pregnancy if progesterone is given by injection or vaginally.
+Progesterone can be given as an injection or vaginally in order to deliver the hormone directly to the uterus.
+There appears to be no difference in the chances of becoming pregnant or continuing a pregnancy if P4 is given by injection or vaginally.
 Doctors may have a preference for which form of progesterone they prescribe for infertility treatment based on their experience with the different forms, which are:

 - Vaginal gel